 Either way, super duper important to get right because it very well may be the first impression you make for not just voice actors but the creative community at large.

-Ideally, a casting call should focus on giving the actors the information they need, so that they can give you what you want to hear.
-So it needs to be clear, concise, well-structured and easily manageable.
+Ideally, a casting call should focus on giving the actors the information they need so that they can give you what you want to hear.
+It needs to be clear, concise, well-structured and easily manageable.
 In a studio audition setting, this is done with a notebook or a pamphlet that has everything you need to know in one place.
 We replicate this digitally by making Google docs, PDF’s, or using provided templates on casting call hosting sites.

 Let’s assume you’re starting from scratch with an open, public casting call.
 We’ll use the casting call for The D (Stands for Demon) as an example.